oarcscience/ith.oarc.science/lgbt/index.md

 Values of tolerance and acceptance for others can be found at the core of all world religions.
-Many religious groups have not found it difficult to extend tolerance to LGBT people, even if this does not lead to acceptance within their religion, or sanctioning of same-sex unions or homosexual clergy.
+Many religious groups have not found it difficult to extend tolerance to homosexual people, even if this does not lead to acceptance within their religion, or sanctioning of same-sex unions or homosexual clergy.
 And most religious groups and people, across the spectrum, are opposed to violence against gays and other violations of